opas350/java-academy-2016/java-1/exercises/java1.md

 #VARIABLES AND OPERATORS
-	Using Variables<br/>
+	Using Variables
-	The purpose of this exercise is to know how to declare and use variables in Java.<br/>
+	The purpose of this exercise is to know how to declare and use variables in Java.
-	Exercise: <br/>
+	Exercise:
 1. How to declare primitive and non-primitive data types<br/>

 	Variables Scopes<br/>